 Before you pay them, you’ll also need to establish their tax status.
 Typically, this is done by collecting a Form W9 (US Affiliates) or a Form W8-BEN / Form W8-BEN-E (non-US Affiliates).

 In most cases, your affiliate platform will not do this for you and you’ll have to figure it out off-platform.
-Luckily, Refersion plus their Payment Rails integration solves this problem.
+Luckily, Refersion plus their Trolley integration solves this problem.
 Affiliates will be able to provide their tax status directly within the affiliate dashboard, and all their information is saved digitally.

 Step 3 End-of-Year Reporting